Beniamino92/BayesianApproxHSMM/README.md

 In our applied scenario we consider dwell-approximation thresholds as big as a = (150,10,10) with sparsity of greater than 98% allowing us to take considerable advantage of this formulation.

+### Contact Information

+This software was developed by Beniamino Hadj-Amar (bhadjama@umn.edu) and Jack Jewson (j.e.jewson@warwick.ac.uk)

+#### Acknowledgments

+Parts of this software were adapted from "Hidden Markov Models for Time Series" (Zucchini et al., 2017).